-During this special tour our professional driver/guide take you to the various Silesian sites: mediaeval castle in Ksiaz, splendid church in Swidnica and impressive underground town Osowka.
+During this special day our professional driver/guide takes you to the various Silesian sites: mediaeval castle in Ksiaz, splendid church in Swidnica and impressive underground town Osowka.

-Next place in your visit is an architectural marble listed a UNESCO World Heritage Site: the largest timber church in Europe, the Church of Peace in Swidnica.
+The next place in your visit is an architectural marble listed a UNESCO World Heritage Site: the largest timber church in Europe, the Church of Peace in Swidnica.
 It was supposed to be a sign of reconciliation between Roman Catholics and Protestants ending the longest war in the history of Europe.
 Its characteristic construction is supported on a wooden framework filled with straw and clay briquettes.
-A modest architectural form contrasts with rich interior – woodcarvings and painted decorations as well as pipe organs constitute outstanding Baroque pieces of art made
+A modest architectural form contrasts with the rich interior – woodcarvings and painted decorations as well as pipe organs constitute outstanding Baroque pieces of art made by local masters.

-The last part of the programme take place in the mysterious Osowka underground complex, the last and the most developed Hitler’s headquarters built in Lower Silesia.
-Being a part of the „Riese” (Giant in German) undertaking in the Owl Mountains, contains a huge network of concrete corridors, fortifications and chambers, open not only for people interested in the history of II World War.
+The last part of the program takes place in the mysterious Osowka underground complex, the last and the most developed Hitler’s headquarters built in Lower Silesia.
+Being a part of the „Riese” (Giant in German) undertaking in the Owl Mountains contains a huge network of concrete corridors, fortifications and chambers, open not only for people interested in the history of II World War.

-Return to Wroclaw in late afternoon for overnight.
+Return to Wroclaw in the late afternoon for overnight.

 The end or continuation